Kaya-Khurana/Recipe_Generator/README.md

 # Recipe Generator
 The Recipe Generator is a web application that helps users discover random recipes based on their preferred cuisine and dietary restrictions.
-Built with HTML, CSS, and JavaScript, it features a modular architecture for easy maintenance and scalability.
+Built with HTML, CSS, and JavaScript,Nodejs,React js, it features a modular architecture for easy maintenance and scalability.
 Users can select a cuisine (e.g., Italian, Mexican, Indian) and dietary preferences (e.g., vegetarian) to generate a recipe with details like title, preparation time, ingredients, and instructions.
 Features

 # Customizable Preferences: Choose cuisine and dietary restrictions (vegetarian)